-- (a) Identifying and discussing challenges and process improvements, - (b) Sharing best practices, - (c) Providing status of pending initiatives, - (d) Coordinating contemplated changes to policies and procedures, and - (e) Coordinating presentations from subject matter experts. - (3) Managing the Personnel Security Peer Review Program (PSPRP).
-The PSPRP involves adjudicators from one or two CPSOs visiting a third CPSO to review a small percentage of randomly-sampled adjudicative decisions that have previously been made by the third CPSO's adjudicative staff.
+(a) Identifying and discussing challenges and process improvements,

+- (b) Sharing best practices, - (c) Providing status of pending initiatives, - (d) Coordinating contemplated changes to policies and procedures, and - (e) Coordinating presentations from subject matter experts. - Managing the Personnel Security Peer Review Program (PSPRP).
+The (3) PSPRP involves adjudicators from one or two CPSOs visiting a third CPSO to review a small percentage of randomly-sampled adjudicative decisions that have previously been made by the third CPSO's adjudicative staff.
 The primary objective of the visits is to determine if the security clearance decisions made by DOE adjudicators are consistent with the national adjudicative standards.
 In addition, such visits allow for peer exposure to other CPSO operations and the sharing of best practices and lessons learned among the participating CPSO representatives.
-These visits are informal, collaborative snapshots of each CPSO's adjudicative processes and procedures, and are not a replacement for or affiliated with the formal inspections of the Department of Energy Personnel Security Program conducted by the Office of Independent Oversight or the Office of Inspector General.
+These visits are informal, collaborative snapshots of each CPSO's adjudicative processes and procedures, and are not a replacement for or affiliated with the formal inspections of the Department of Energy Personnel Security Program conducted by the Office of Independent Enterprise and Assessment or the Office of Inspector General.
 The Office of Departmental Personnel Security will share crosscutting issues with the personnel security community and will independently work with and provide assistance to the manager(s) and staffs of the reviewed CPSOs to improve any areas in which significant challenges are present, and conduct program staff assistance visits at the CPSOs, as deemed appropriate. - 3.
 TRAINING.
 DOE Federal employees must receive personnel security training in accordance with their duties and levels of responsibility in order to acquire and maintain job proficiency.
 Training requirements and certification standards will be jointly developed by the Office of Departmental Personnel Security and the National Training Center (NTC).
 The NTC will maintain the training records. - a.
-Supervisors are responsible for ensuring that subordinate employees performing personnel security duties are trained in accordance with this Order and NTC requirements.
+Supervisors are responsible for ensuring that subordinate employees performing personnel security duties are trained in accordance with this Order and NTC requirements. - b.
+The NTC is responsible for the development and implementation of training courses and certification processes for the Personnel Security Program in accordance with national and Departmental policy. - c.
+The NTC must ensure that the training modules sufficiently enable trainees to acquire the necessary knowledge and skills to perform their duties effectively.